smilenow24/smilenow24/README.md

 Also there are a lot possibilites to help people finding happiness.
 ```
 ```
-Whar I whant:
+What I want:
 People find my "code-products" good for their personal life;
-People undertand, that bugs are part of the normal life :)
+People undertand, that bugs are part of the normal life;
 ```
 What I like:
 - coding;